codio/knowledge/source/instructors/authoring/assessments/ai-assessment-generation.rst

 .. important:: The generate assessment feature does not configure the page :ref:`layout; <layout>` you should specify the layout depending on how you want to present the information to the students.

+ If you are not satisfied with the result, select **Regenerate** to create a new version of the assessment.
+You can provide additional guidance in the **Generation Prompt** field.
+For example, *create assessment based on the first paragraph with 2 correct answers.*

 Example Prompts